To value something or someone is a complex concept when you reflect on it.

 Yes, it is your career.

 That is where the Barrett Group comes in.
 We are a career management firm.
-Clients who work with us often come back repeatedly as their careers mature, mainly because we are very good at what we do, but also because their needs change over time, and they value the professional sounding board we can offer to help them determine how to generate the most wealth and/or satisfaction from their career.
+Clients who work with us often come back repeatedly as their careers mature.
+Why?
+Mainly because we are very good at what we do.
+But also because their needs change over time.
+They value the professional sounding-board we can offer to help them determine how to generate the most wealth and/or satisfaction from their career.